Kelvin Etuhu: Loan Spells from Manchester City

-On Tuesday, 4 March 2008, Etuhu joined Leicester City on loan until the end of the 2007–08 season.
-He made his debut four days later, on 8 March, in 0–0 draw against Bristol City.
-He made two consecutive starts before being dropped to bench against West Bromwich Albion on 15 March, coming on in the 88th minute.
-Due to new signing David Bell from Luton Town, Etuhu spent the final two months of his loan on bench, making brief appearances for the Foxes.
-Leicester were relegated at the end of the season.
+On 4 March 2008, Etuhu joined Leicester City on loan until the end of the 2007–08 season.
+On 8 March 2008, he made his debut for the club, starting the match, in 0–0 draw against Bristol City.
+However, Etuhu remained the final two months of his loan on the substitute bench, making brief appearances for the relegated Foxes, due the club’s preference of new signing, David Bell from Luton Town.